DamianStanger/lineCounter/readme.md

 - 1 txt and md file

 ## Tests
-The tests were written to be run with mocha, simply ensure mocha is installed globally and type 'mocha' whilst in the root dir
+The tests were written to be run with mocha, simply ensure mocha is installed globally and type 'mocha --recursive' whilst in the root dir